BFlameSwift/Uni-MuMER/example_data/README.md

 # Example Data Folder

-This folder provides supplementary materials supporting reproducibility and transparent evaluation of the results presented in the paper.
+This folder provides supplementary materials supporting reproducibility, transparent evaluation, and verification of results presented in our paper.

 ## Folder Structure